markweirath/b3-plugin-bfbc2mixedgames/readme.txt

 a maplist in the plugin config containing multiple gametypes.
 Just look at the config in this package to see how you can set the maprotation.

+It will also rotate maps on an empty server if emptytime is set in the config (0 to disable)

 Requirements:
 ###################################################################################